-We conducted our audit in accordance with United Kingdom auditing standards issued by the Auditing Practices Board.
+We conducted our audit in accordance with International Standards on Auditing (UK and Ireland) issued by the Auditing Practices Board.
 An audit includes examination, on a test basis, of evidence relevant to the amounts and disclosures in the financial statements.
-It also includes an assessment of the significant estimates and judgements made by the directors in the preparation of the financial statements, and of whether the accounting policies are appropriate to the Company's and the Group's circumstances, consistently applied and adequately disclosed.
+It also includes an assessment of the significant estimates and judgments made by the directors in the preparation of the financial statements, and of whether the accounting policies are appropriate to the group's and company's circumstances, consistently applied and adequately disclosed.

 We planned and performed our audit so as to obtain all the information and explanations which we considered necessary in order to provide us with sufficient evidence to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or other irregularity or error.
-In forming our opinion, we also evaluated the overall adequacy of the presentation of information in the financial statements.
+In forming our opinion we also evaluated the overall adequacy of the presentation of information in the financial statements.